mike99mac/minimy-mike99mac/README.md

 # Minimy

-This software is a fork of Ken-Mycroft's code at: https://github.com/ken-mycroft/minimy
+This is a fork of Ken-Mycroft's code at: https://github.com/ken-mycroft/minimy

 ## Overview
 **From Ken Smith, who is the original author:**